llambiel/letsecureme/post.md

 touch /etc/nginx/conf.d/default.conf
 ```

-And add the following Nginx configuration block in /etc/nginx/conf.d/default.conf, so Let's Encrypt client can create temporary files required to authenticate the domain for which we're requesting the certificate for :
+And add the following Nginx configuration block in /etc/nginx/conf.d/default.conf, so Let's Encrypt client can create temporary files required to authenticate the domain for which we're requesting the certificate for:

 ```